buenosdiazz/CIM640/homework/hw1codeplan.md

 Coffee Overdose Calculator

-This program is a calculator where the user enters their weight and the calculator returns what the person's lethal amount of american coffee is based on their weight.
+This program is a calculator where the user enters their weight and the calculator returns what the person's lethal amount of american coffee is.

 * inputs
 * Capture weight